 Pandemic-Affected Research Continuation Initiative

-The COVID-19 pandemic has, in some cases, necessitated the expenditure of research funds although certain on-site research activities have been restricted, such as face-to-face human subjects research, research travel or facilities-based research activities.
-The Pandemic-Affected Research Continuation Initiative will support projects for which expenditures were compelled to continue although certain research activities were stalled, such that the project now faces a shortage of funds to complete those activities.
-Support for loss of critical and time-sensitive research supplies and resources due to reduction of on-site research activities will also be considered.
+The COVID-19 pandemic has, in some cases, necessitated the expenditure of research funds although certain research activities have been restricted or slowed, such as face-to-face human subjects research, research travel, and facilities-based research activities.
+The Pandemic-Affected Research Continuation Initiative (PARCI) will support projects for which expenditures were compelled to continue although certain research activities were stalled, such that the project now faces a shortage of funds to complete those activities.
+Support for research travel, face-to-face human subjects research, graduate students whose graduation has been unavoidably delayed, and postdocs will be considered.
+University-sponsored travel must follow current university policies and approval procedures.
 Equipment costs are not allowable under this program.
+Requests for supplies and expenses related to face-to-face human subjects research will be considered.
 Proposals for one-time replacement funds may be submitted by faculty and permanent principal investigators of any rank who are in such a situation, though priority will be given to probationary faculty and permanent principal investigators.
-Awards of up to $50,000 will be considered.
+Awards of up to $40,000 will be considered.

-- UW-Madison tenure-track or tenured faculty member, or a researcher with permanent Principal Investigator (PI) status.
+● UW-Madison tenure-track or tenured faculty member, or researcher with permanent Principal Investigator (PI) status.

 Please apply electronically at https://vcrge-uwmadison.smapply.io/.
 You may log-in using your UW-Madison NetID and password.
-Select the “Pandemic-Affected Research Continuation Initiative” program tile.
+Select the “Pandemic-Affected Research Continuation Initiative (2)” program title.
 Click “Apply” to start a new application.